rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - CapacityBundle - Specifies that the activity object type is Capacity Bundle.
 - MONGO_DATABASE - Specifies that the activity object type is MongoDB database.
 - Ec2Instance - Specifies that the activity object type is EC2 Instance.
+- KMS_KEY_VAULT - Specifies that the activity object type is KMS Key Vault.
 - CONFLUENCE_SPACE - Specifies that the activity object type is Confluence Space.
 - NUTANIX_ERA - Specifies that the activity object type is Nutanix Era.
 - JIRA_PROJECT - Specifies that the activity object type is Jira project.